CALL US: 0493 772 326

 Occupational Therapists help enable individuals to engage and participate in a variety of daily living activities.
 Occupational Therapists use a holistic approach to learn and understand each individual and what is meaningful to them, analyse their environment, and evaluate the skills needed to perform everyday tasks.

-OT's often refer to the word 'occupations', however we do not mean employment.
-An occupation is a daily activity that an individual does with purpose and meaning.
-This can be a hobby, tasks necessary to complete (self-care, daily living etc.), or learning opportunities such as school or work.
-Often times individuals will face challenges or barriers in their lives that make it difficult for them to participate in a role or activity.
-Occupational Therapists help support individuals to understand the skills, adaptations and strategies they require to achieve success.
+An occupation can be defined as a daily activity that an individual does with purpose and meaning.
+This can include activities such as a hobby, tasks necessary to complete (self-care, daily living etc.), or learning opportunities such as school or work.
+Individuals can face challenges or barriers in their lives that may make it difficult for them to participate in their roles or daily activities.